 For example, despite the guarantee of freedom of association under Article 10 of the Federal Constitution, several national laws exist in direct contravention of this fundamental right.
 One such law is the Societies Act 1966, which governs political parties and non-governmental organizations (NGOs).
 The Societies Act is not only restrictive in the initial registration process, which is lengthy and often delayed, but also in the many conditions imposed on activities, the burdensome reporting provisions and the omnipresent threats of deregistration or dissolution, all of which are amplified by the broad and arbitrary powers afforded to the Registrar of Societies.
 Because of the many difficulties faced by CSOs in their efforts to register as societies, including the dismissal of their applications, most resign themselves to undertake their advocacy activities illegally.
 Others choose to circumvent the Societies Act by registering as companies; however, that in itself presents many legal and bureaucratic obstacles to raising money for their causes.

-Moreover, restrictions to freedoms of expression and assembly through various laws such as the Peaceful Assembly Act 2012 (which replaced the equally restrictive Section 27 of the Police Act 1967), the Internal Security Act 1960, the Sedition Act 1948 and the Printing Presses and Publications Act 1984, among others, have seriously curtailed the work of many NGOs and civil society groups in Malaysia.
+Moreover, restrictions to freedoms of expression and assembly in various laws, such as the Peaceful Assembly Act, 2012 (which replaced the equally restrictive Section 27 of the Police Act, 1967), the Universities and University Colleges Act, 1971, the Sedition Act, 1948, the Printing Presses and Publications Act, 1984, and the Penal Code, among others, have seriously curtailed the work of many NGOs and civil society groups in Malaysia.

 |Organizational Forms||Societies||Companies limited by guarantee|